wrmay/jet-data-acquisition/README.md

 This will start Jet, the signal generator, the Hazelcast Management Center , the python audio processor gRPC service , the Prometheus time series DB and Grafana.
 It does not deploy the Jet job.

+Observe that the signal generator writes sample wav files into the "logs" folder.
+This allows you to listen to the audio signals if desired.

 The Hazelcast Management Center can be accessed on Port 8080.
 The following images show how to log in and view the cluster.

 In a browser, go to "localhost:8080".